Generic Drug Price Fixing Lawsuit

 The lawsuits allege a broad conspiracy among generic drug manufacturers to reduce competition and fix prices for several generic drugs.
 As a result, prices for certain drugs have surged as much as 8,000% since 2013.

-Class action lawsuits, coordinated in Pennsylvania federal court by the Judicial Panel on Multidistrict Litigation, allege that nine companies colluded to raise the prices of two drugs, Digoxin and Doxycycline.
+Class action lawsuits, coordinated in Pennsylvania federal court by the Judicial Panel on Multidistrict Litigation, allege that numerous companies colluded to raise the prices of at least eighteen generic drugs.

 The US Department of Justice has an ongoing wide-ranging criminal investigation into the price fixing allegations and has issued subpoenas to several generic drug manufacturers.